Matilda of Swabia: Life

 Matilda herself remained active on her son's behalf.
 Between 1025 and 1027 she opened negotiations with the new Polish king Mieszko II Lambert, who was also at odds with Conrad the Elder (King Conrad II), as he refused to recognise Mieszko as king and even demanded the Polish regalia from him.
 While Mieszko's rule was not only questioned by Conrad but also by his own Piast relatives, Matilda presented him with a valuable liturgical manuscript (the Liber de Officiis divinis).
 The dedicatory page of the book contained a letter from Matilda to Mieszko (Epistola ad Mathildis Suevae Misegonem II Poloniae Regem) in which she named him a distinguished king, praised him for his building of new churches, and knowledge of Latin, and wished him strength against his enemies.
 The dedicatory page also contained a miniature depicting Matilda giving the book to Mieszko, who is shown wearing a crown and seated on a throne.

 Matilda's gift had the desired effect, and Mieszko promised to take military action.
 Several clashes of arms followed; by 1028, however, Emperor Conrad II had defeated all his opponents.
 By 1030 Matilda seems to have been on good terms with Conrad II again.
 She joined him and her sister, Empress Gisela, at the imperial court at Ingelheim in Easter 1030.
 In 1035, Emperor Conrad II finally deprived Adalbero of Carinthia, for rebelling against him, and restored Conrad the Younger to the duchy.

 Following an entry in the Annalista Saxo, Matilda is sometimes said to have married a third time, c.1026, to Count Esico of Ballenstedt.
 She thereby would be the progenitor of the Saxon House of Ascania; nevertheless, this is not possible if her first husband Frederick lived until 1033.

 Death

 Matilda died sometime after Easter 1030 (when she was at the imperial court) and before January 1034, when Emperor Conrad II issued a diploma at the intervention of his wife Gisela, commemorating her death.
 She is often said to have died on 29 July 1032.
 She was buried in Worms Cathedral.
 After Matilda's death, her young daughters (Beatrice and Sophie) from her second marriage to Frederick were adopted by her sister, Empress Gisela.

 Issue

-With her first husband, Conrad, Matilda had three children:
+With her first husband, Conrad, Matilda had: